-Technically, the powerpoint was sound and informative.
-The presentation was mostly suited for stakeholders however some parts of the demonstration lacked a bit of seriousness.
-This was evident through the quotes section of the website.
-More respectable quotes are needed in terms of who says them and what is said.
-The system architecture was definitely suited to the product.
-The presenter easily showed what was going on with the website and what each feature and function did or represented.
-There were aspects of the website which were quite impressive and made sense to the objectives of the project.
+Technically, the PowerPoint was sound and informative.
+The presentation was on the whole well suited for the stakeholders involved however some parts of the demonstration did not sufficiently identify with the business requirements.
+This was evident through the quotes section by referencing other organisations such as IGN, claiming they had provided positive feedback of the websites design.

+However while some aspects were lacking, the system architecture was definitely suited to the product.
+The presenter clearly demonstrated how to navigate and utilise the website and what each feature and function did or represented at this stage in development.
+There were aspects of the website which exceeded our expectations and made sense to the objectives of the project.
 For example, the colour coding of the options page was a very intelligent addition.
-It really hits the nail on the head making it easier for non-english speaking migrants to distinguish the options.
-The simple design and colours used suit the objective of the help desk, making language barriers somewhat easier to bypass.
-Some defects noticed during the presentation were announced.
-The login page had an unnecessarily long login section, making it looks a touch odd.
-A slight decrease in this would look much better, whilst still allowing for individuals with lengthy names to do so.
+This design decision demonstrated a high understanding of our business needs and is a strong addition to the webpage..
+The simple design and colours used suit the objective of the help desk, making language barriers easier to bypass.
+Some defects noticed during the presentation have already been addressed such as the login page which had an unnecessarily long login section, diminishing the professional design present throughout the rest of the website.
+A slight decrease in this would look more appealing, whilst still allowing for individuals with lengthy names use the log in page easily.
 The login page was also very bland.
-It was suggested that the name of the organisation would be shown on the page as well as a bar at the bottom of the page showing links to things like “about us” or “contact details.”
+The failure to incorporate the business name and description into the log in page is a critical issue as it is the first point of contact for many customers.
+During the presentation it was suggested that the name of the organisation would be shown on the page as well as a bar at the bottom of the page showing links to things like “about us” or “contact details.”

-The presenter touched on what would be done about this which did show a sense of professionalism.
-Professionally, the help desk presentation was quite clear and coherent throughout its entirety.
-The explanations of the product and its features and functions were clear.
-The most impressive part of this was the design of the website and its look.
-Back end aspects were not shown as much and may need work.
+The presenter touched on what would be done about these issues, and their responses to our constructive feedback demonstrated their professionalism and ability to adapt.
+Professionally, the help desk presentation was well presented and coherent throughout its entirety.
+The explanations of the product and its features and functions were informative and provided a good understanding of the direction of the project.
+The most impressive part of this was the design of the website and its distinguished look.
+Back end aspects were not demonstrated as thoroughly as we expected and may require further work in the future.
 The presentation seemed to be prepared quite late, only just before it occurred.
-This was quite unprofessional, however a decent amount of knowledge and information given showed the team takes this project seriously and will prove to be a success.
+This was quite unprofessional, however a decent amount of knowledge and information given demonstrated that the team takes this project seriously and will prove to be a success.
 On top of this, the confidence in the team and presenter was good and there was no nervousness evident.
-This means the team is comfortable with their progress and are on track.
+This suggests the team is comfortable with their progress and are on track.
 Questions asked by group 93 were answered well by different members of group 95.
 This shows the cooperation and integrated involvement of the project, making every team member valuable to the client and showing strength as a team.